User-generated content (UGC) has become one of the best digital marketing strategies for building trust, community, and authenticity.

 Here’s a good example:

 This content can come from everyday customers, niche creators, or even skilled professionals who make polished, platform-native videos.
-That blend of sources blurs the line between organic and paid content.
+That diversity of sources blurs the line between organic and paid content.
 This is exactly why managing usage rights properly is so important.

 We’re also seeing more AI-generated or AI-enhanced UGC entering the mix.

-Tools like Runway and Luma AI let creators produce realistic content that might involve your brand’s visuals.
+Tools like Runway and Luma AI let UGC creators produce realistic content that might involve your brand’s visuals.
 Since laws around AI content are still evolving, it’s extra important to tread carefully with permissions, privacy, and ownership.

 UGC legally belongs to the person who created it.
 It is not owned by the brand or the platform it’s posted on.
 That simple fact drives everything around how UGC can (and can’t) be used, and it’s the foundation of all rights and permissions.